Guzzler Drivetime Methodology

 In a single calculation, a range of Drivetime Polygons can be generated around a number of different start points.

-In the case of driving over large distances once the threshold is met only class 2 road networks will be used.
+In the case of driving over large distances once the threshold is met only class 2 road networks are used.
 This is specified so that only the fastest networked class 2 roads are used.
-The threshold can be changed in the xml if a user would like to jump on the quicker roads sooner.
+The threshold can be changed in the XML if a user would like to jump on the quicker roads sooner.

-Because of the way the Off-Road Buffer is calculated, part of a Drivetime Polygon may extend into the ocean, despite it being inaccessible via the road network.
+Because of the way the Off-Road Buffer is calculated, part of a Drivetime Polygon might extend into the ocean, despite it being inaccessible via the road network.